Cupolas of Capitalism

 Greek Revival Old Capitol building

 is 136 feet tall.
 Central drum tower capped with a verdigris colored dome and cupola.
 Official building info, photos, and virtual tours available offsite at the official Florida Historic Capitol website.
 A photo essay of Florida's capitols is available from the Florida Department of State.
-The Florida State Senate also offer its own photo tour of old and new capitols.
+The Florida State Senate Handbooks are other sources for photos of old and new capitols.

 General view of the Florida State Capitol Building.
 Photo courtesy of Pat and Debbi Furrie, taken in June of 2003.